FLAMEGPU/FLAMEGPU/readme.md

 ##Problem reports

-To report a bug in this documentation or in the software or propose an improvement, please use the FLAMEGPU github issue tracker.
+To report a bug in this documentation or in the software or propose an improvement, please use the FLAMEGPU GitHub issue tracker.